Please note that this page is currently under construction and more governor profiles will follow soon.

-Mr Andrew Hagyard - Parent Governor - Finance, Staffing and General Purpose Committee
+Mr Andrew Hagyard - Parent Governor - Member of Resources Committee and Chair of Curriculum and Achievement Committee

 I am very much a local boy, my grandfather lived in Cullingworth; I was born in Keighley and went to school in Bradford.
 Education has changed significantly since I went to school.
 Children today learn from a wide variety of different media and the traditional classroom led learning is now only a small part of this.

 As a father of five, two of whom currently attend Cullingworth, I am very keen that children are able to benefit from all aspects of school life; be it academic, artistic or social.
 I am looking forward to working with the school to increase the children's understanding of, and participation in, school activities.

 Hello I'm Alison Nunn and I have been a resident of Cullingworth all my life.
 My son is the fourth generation of my family to commence his educational journey here at the school.